Chorkhieng/Voting-System/README.md

 A complete project from Software Engineering I course.

 The first project used `Waterfall` methodologies.
 The second project used `Agile Scrum` methodologies.

+## Notes
+This Program can only run with `Linux` environment and is intended to run only on `University of Minnesota Twin Cities Linux Lab Machines`.